cresset-lab/AgentHAB/README.md

 ## Overview

-The repository bundles two primary components:
+The repository consists of:

-1. **Python Agents** (`main.py`) - Orchestrate retrieval-augmented rule generation, iterative validation against live openHAB state, and file management for `.rules` artifacts.
+**Python Agents** (`main.py`) - Orchestrate retrieval-augmented rule generation, iterative validation against live openHAB state, and file management for `.rules` artifacts.
 The agents talk to openHAB **indirectly via the bundled MCP server** to fetch items, things, and existing rules, and can optionally deploy validated rules back through the same server.
-2. **MCP Server** (`openhab-mcp/`) - Model Context Protocol server for both the Python agents **and** Claude Desktop / Cursor / Cline integration.
-It wraps the openHAB REST API and exposes tools for listing items/things/rules and for rule deployment.

 ## Key Features